 2. Have your own business space

 Whether you have a home office or you rent office space, make sure you have a place to do business-orientated tasks.
-This will help you reduce the clutter that is not needed while you are in your work time.
+This will help you reduce the clutter that is not needed and to be organised while you are in your work time.

 3. Set working hours